zuazo/chef-handler-sns/README.md

 See the [subject](#subject) documentation for more details on the variables accesible inside the template.

+## Running the tests

+Minitest tests can be run as usual:

+    rake test

 ## Contributing

 [Pull Requests](http://github.com/onddo/chef-handler-sns/pulls) are welcome.